corsairmarks/planetary_modifier_enhancements/README.md

 ### Post-Game Start

 This mod can be safely added to your save after the game has started, but not removed.
 If this mod is not active at game start, you will miss out of the Extensive Moon System (Moon) modifier being applied to the moods of gas giants with Extensive Moon System.
+Removing this mod will result in unknown planetary modifiers - which Stellaris may or may not handle gracefully.

 ## Known Issues